 If no children are in the household, your pharmacist may be able to provide you with easier opening lids.
-A special note of warning must be made regarding visiting grandchildren and the need to keep drugs out of their reach.
+If you have children visiting, put the medication out of their reach.

 If the medication is a liquid, get a measuring device with the prescription -- usually a measuring teaspoon or a medical syringe.
-Don't trust the volume of your home teaspoon or your ability to guess how much one-half of this would be.
+Don't trust the volume of your home teaspoon or your ability to guess.

-Find out how the medication is to be stored.
+Find out how the medication should be stored.
 Most people leave their medications in their bathroom medicine cabinet.
-This is arguably the worst place in the house for pills because the humidity in a bathroom can make them break down more easily.
+This is arguably the worst place in the house for pills, because the humidity in a bathroom can make them break down more easily.
 Other drugs need to be refrigerated.
 Find out about yours before you leave the drug store.

-Before you leave the pharmacy, also check to make sure the medication you are given is actually the drug you think you are supposed to have filled.
-Look at the directions on taking the medication.
+Before you leave the pharmacy, also check to make sure the medication you are given matches your doctor's prescription.
+Look at the directions for taking the medication.
 Do these match what the doctor told you?
-Ask the pharmacist any questions you may have.
+Ask the pharmacist any questions you have.